Jessica Jones: Early years

 As Jewel, Jones has a fairly uneventful superhero career until she intervenes in a disturbance at a restaurant involving Zebediah Killgrave, the Purple Man.
 Killgrave uses his power of mind control to place Jones under his command, psychologically torturing her and forcing her to aid his criminal schemes.
 After Killgrave sends her to kill Daredevil at the Avengers Mansion, Jones is rescued by Carol Danvers, the only Avenger who actually knows her.
 Jones undergoes psychic therapy with Jean Grey of the X-Men, who places a special mental command in Jones's subconscious to protect her from further mind control.
-During this time, Jones develops a brief romantic relationship with S.H.I.E.L.D. agent Clay Quartermain.
+During this time, Jones begins a brief romantic relationship with S.H.I.E.L.D. agent Clay Quartermain.

 Due to the traumatic violation of her mind by Killgrave and the fact that she was barely noticed missing for eight months, a demoralized and depressed Jones gives up her costumed superhero life.
 She briefly adopts a darker identity as the Knightress and interrupts a crime meeting between the Owl and a mafioso, through which she meets up with fellow superhero Luke Cage.
 After defeating the Owl, she and Cage develop a lasting friendship.
 No longer a superhero, Jones opens a private detective agency.
 Longtime friend Carol Danvers sets Jones up with Scott Lang (the second Ant-Man), and the two date for several months.
 She also has an off-and-on affair with Cage.

 Killgrave, still obsessed with Jones, escapes from high-security incarceration, but with the mental defenses Grey gave her, Jones breaks his control and knocks him out.

 Later, Cage and Jones admit their feelings for each other.
 After she becomes pregnant with their child, they commit to their relationship.